Juniva616/quiz/README.md

 5. The page will automatically refresh.
 If it does not, refresh the page.
 6. The link to just published site will appear on the blue field.

+The URL on GitHub with my project is https://github.com/Juniva616/quiz

+The live link to my project is https://juniva616.github.io/quiz/

 ## Forking the GitHub Repository
 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...